brycewray/eleventy_solo/src/posts/2020/07/transformed.md

 But all that's changed.

 I've followed plenty of good advice on the web and offloaded my images to [Cloudinary](https://cloudinary.com).
 And, by "offloaded," I don't mean just the *storage* of the images themselves; I also mean all the [optimizing](https://dev.to/giladmaayan/how-to-optimize-images-for-the-web-without-losing-quality-g2a) that they require.

-*(In addition to freeing me up from the hassles of all that, handing off my image woes to Cloudinary also allowed me to do something totally unrelated but equally appreciated.
-For more on that, see my 2020-07-31 addendum to "[Goodbye, hello](/posts/2020/07/goodbye-hello).")*

 # How we got here